+i.
 Response Under The NCP

 The NCP is authorized by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Section 311 of the Clean Water Act (CWA), and the Oil Pollution Act of 1990 (OPA).
-The NCP provides an organizational structure and procedures for preparing for and responding to discharges and substantial threats of discharges of oil and releases; and substantial threats of releases of hazardous substances, pollutants, and contaminants.
+The NCP provides an organizational structure and procedures for preparing for and responding to discharges and substantial threats of discharges of oil spills and hazardous material releases; and substantial threats of releases of hazardous substances, pollutants, and contaminants.
 These regulations have been revised several times, including in response to CERCLA and to the Oil Pollution Act of 1990.

+ii.
 Response Under The NRF